TheThingsIndustries/generic-node-docs/doc/content/getting-started/se-hands-on-guide/using-solar-power/_index.md

 {{< figure src="solar-charger-in.png" alt="Solar Charger IN" >}}

-{{< note "Using a multimeter, check the voltage at the JST connector on the solar charger marked as 'OUT.'
+{{< note "Using a multimeter, check the voltage at the JST connector on the solar charger marked as 'OUT'.
 If the output voltage is below 2.5V, leave the mini solar panel under sunlight for some time to charge the supercapacitor." />}}

 Take another cable with female JST 2-pin connectors at both ends.
 Connect one end to the universal power input JST connector marked as 'BATTERY' on the {{% gnse %}} and the other end to the JST connector marked as 'OUT' on the Voltaic Lithium-Ion Capacitor Solar Charger.